liamcrismani/premier-league-stadiums/README.md

 ### Repo contents
 - `db_create.sql` Postgres and duckdb compliant commands to create the database.
 - `main.py` script to extract, transform, and load the data into a duckdb database `stadiums.db`.

+### Data sources
+Premier League stadiums were taken from this Wikipedia page: https://en.wikipedia.org/wiki/List_of_Premier_League_stadiums

+Information on ticket costs was taken from [this article](https://www.90min.com/posts/2023-24-premier-league-season-ticket-prices), who took the data from [Mat Wasnoom's article in The Athletic](https://www.nytimes.com/athletic/4625027/2023/06/22/premier-league-season-tickets-price-increase-2023-24/).

 ## Database type